The Perfect Place to Reveal Your Dysfunctional Self

 Time to Shine

-Failure, disunity, hypocrisy, lust, fear, guilt, arrogance, dysfunction, gossip, disagreement, laziness, unforgiving, friction, jealousy, prejudice, anger, worry, arguments, shame, and competition
+Failure, disunity, hypocrisy, lust, fear, guilt, arrogance, dysfunction, gossip, disagreement, laziness, unforgiving, friction, jealousy, prejudice, anger, worry, arguments, shame, and competition.

-Jerry plans to get clean for six months to a year before he tells Janelle.
+Bert, the Addicted Guy: Bert is a secret addict.
+He got hooked at seventeen.
+He’s thirty-one now.
+He’s been in a small group for a little over a year.
+He and Biff are friends, and they spend many weekends together because of their wives.
+Marge and Mable hit it off.
+Bert senses that Biff is not what he claims, but Bert thinks, “Shoot, who am I to judge?
+I’ve got this secret addiction.”
+Bert plans to become clean for six months to a year before he tells Marge.
 He thinks that if he can kick the habit, he can talk about his addiction as though it was something in his past rather than a current struggle.
-He wants to maintain his reputation, project humility before the group by confessing (a past conflict), and gain some accountability just in case his temptation comes knocking again.
+He wants to maintain his reputation, project humility before the group by confessing (a past conflict), and gain some accountability in case his temptation comes knocking again.
+His plan is similar to Biff’s.
+In a word, he wants to control the situation.
+Rather than partnering with the foolishness and weakness of the gospel, Biff and Bert plan to correct their problems through self-reliant means (1 Corinthians 1:18-25).

 Suppressed Transparency